π²πΌ Malawi

 Issued by πΊπΈ

-Exercise increased caution in Malawi due to crime and civil unrest.
+Exercise increased caution to Malawi due to crime and unrest.

 If you decide to travel to Malawi: